 Get to know your new equipment.
 Review our tips, practice changing the shaft positions on dry land, and subscribe to our Assembly and Maintenance Tips playlist on YouTube.
 Why not consider taking a safety course refresher before you head out.
 Then, enjoy the freedom and independence you'll experience with your new system.

 Versa and Gamut are extremely easy to use, but it may take a little practice at first since the stroke patterns are slightly different than with a freeheld traditional paddle.
 That's due to the pivoting motion of the mount.
 Don't worry, you'll get the hang of it in no time!

 The Versa shafts can be angled downward to roughly 25 degrees, which somewhat resembles a sweep stroke, or straightened to 180, approximating a forward stroke.
 That's about where the similarity ends!

 Use a nice, wide grip to get the maximum pull of the blade through the water on each side.

 TRY ALL THREE MODES

-PRACTICE USING THE THUMB PIN
+TRY THE THUMB PIN

-Do it on dry land first to get the hang of it.
+Get to know how the Versa adjusts from angled to straight.
+Test the thumb pin on dry land first to get the hang of it.
 Lift the left shaft up to take the pressure off of slotted pin so you can adjust the paddle from angled to straight and back.

 Though Angle Oar offers several critical adaptive paddling products, we don't carry all the items you might need to adapt your kayak.
 We have linked to several high-quality manufacturers throughout this site that make related products.
 We have only list products that we truly believe in and work well with our products.
 As an Amazon Associate, we may earn a small commission from qualifying purchases.